Section 1: Terms and Conditions of Membership

 4. Membership Purchase Cooling Off Period

-If you purchase a sports club, society, sports federation or societies’ federation membership online you are entitled to cancel this membership within 14 days.
+If you purchase a club, society, societies' federation of Sports Council membership online you are entitled to cancel this membership within 14 days.
 You should notify us of your intention to cancel your membership by emailing email@example.com.